NREL/EnergyPlus/design/FY2023/NFP_MultispeedFans.md

 Warnings will be issued if UnitarySystem does not currently throw any warnings for inconsistent flow fractions between UnitarySystemPerformance:Multispeed and the Fan:SystemModel object, but speed fractions from UnitarySystemPerformance:Multispeed will be used.

-The alternative method will be included if I hvae time left: If UnitarySystemPerformance:Multispeed is specified, then use it.
+The alternative method will be included if I have time left: If UnitarySystemPerformance:Multispeed is specified, then use it.
 If not, check the fan inputs and use those.

+###Discussion in the E+ Technicalities on 1/11/23###

+NFP approach was discussed one more time.
+After the Technicalities, Rich and I also talked about approach for VRF teminal object.
+At the same time, Tianzhen send me an E-mail and informed me as below:

+Lixing,

+The version of VRF models ( AirConditioner:VariableRefrigerantFlow:FluidTemperatureControl) developed by us collaborating with Daikin already can handle indoor fan speed control for indoor coil/unit.
+Your new feature should only apply to the VRF models developed by FSEC/Rich, which currently uses constant speed fan in indoor coil/units.

+Let me know if you have questions.

+Article attached fyi.

+Tianzhen

 ## Overview ##